 You are interested in a promotion so you want to speak with your VP of Global Sales to express your interest, find out what they are looking for in sales leadership, and how you can be considered for the next available position.
 You will outline your accomplishments in your current position as well as your strengths which make you a good fit for the next level up.

-You want a raise above the standard this year.
+You want a rise above the standard this year.
 You’d want to speak with the CFO and your sales manager to promote all the money you’ve earned (or saved) the company.
 You’d want to find out what they would base a decision like this on and what would be required to get the raise you want.

 In addition to your career goals, you should also make a plan of action for more immediate goals.
 For example: